4lexDel/project-l/README.md

 <br>

 ## Bugs
-- Piece dropping not perfect!!!
 - Piece doest have the same size than the puzzle of the inventory!!
-- Hard to place the piece correctly
+- Piece & puzzle border overlap not properly

 ## Technical considerations
 - Improve the piece manipulation